simondotsh/simondotsh.github.io/_posts/2022-06-06-bloodhound-contains-edge.md

 date:   2022-06-14 00:00:00 -0500
 categories: infosec
 ---
+**2022-11-06:** Updated to take into account changes made into BloodHound 4.2.0.

 As I continue my way through assessing Active Directory privileges without commercial software, I am constantly reminded how complex of a task it is.
 While determining the objects a single user can control is quite straight forward, finding all paths leading to the compromise of privileged principals can be tricky on a large domain.
 It is also apparent that in order to successfully do so, one must possess a strong understanding of the analyzed data, especially its weaknesses, or be at risk of reporting erroneous findings.

 This post is dedicated to presenting the root cause of real-world scenario where if I did not take a close look at the data, I would have documented twice too many users with a path to domain administration privileges.
 It also includes a proposed solution so that you can also avoid it.